wovo/hwcpp/docs/hwcpp-primer.md

 or board you are building your application for.
 By default, the target will use the highest clock speed possible, but in some cases you can specify a slower clock speed as template parameter.
-In this case we don't, so the target will run full-speed.
+In this case no template parameter is given, so the target will run full-speed.

 ~~~C++
 using timing = target::timing;